apache/arrow/matlab/README.md

 ## Status

-This is a very early stage MATLAB interface to Apache Arrow.
+This is a very early stage MATLAB interface to the Apache Arrow C++ libraries.

 The current code only supports reading numeric types from Feather files.